-To mitigate power quality and voltage step change/flicker issues, Otter Tail requires a minimum of a 5 minute (300 second) generation ramp rate to full nameplate output (20% nameplate output/minute rate).
+To mitigate power quality and voltage step change/flicker issues, Otter Tail Power requires a minimum of a 5 minute (300 second) generation ramp rate to full nameplate output (20% nameplate output/minute rate).

-As part of the System Impact Study, Otter Tail reviews the potential for step changes in load or energy production that may create operational problems on the Area EPS.
-During this study, Otter Tail will review to see if any power quality issues would be expected from the interconnection and operation of the proposed DER.
-As a part of this study, Otter Tail will use a maximum of a 3% voltage step change for a step-change in DER output.
-If the DER causes Otter Tail's Area EPS voltage to go outside of the ANSI range A voltage levels, mitigation measures will be needed.
+As part of the System Impact Study, Otter Tail Power reviews the potential for step changes in load or energy production that may create operational problems on the Area EPS.
+During this study, Otter Tail Power will review to see if any power quality issues would be expected from the interconnection and operation of the proposed DER.
+As a part of this study, Otter Tail Power will use a maximum of a 3% voltage step change in the DER system output.
+If the DER system causes Otter Tail Power's Area EPS voltage to go outside of the ANSI range A voltage levels, mitigation measures will be needed.